20 Money Suckers Draining You of Cash Right Now

 The U.S. Bureau of Labor Statistics most recent consumer expenditure survey found that the biggest three expenses retirees should budget for are:

-To be honest, I was a little surprised to see transportation take second place.
+To be honest, we were a little surprised to see transportation take second place.

 The BLS survey claims the average annual cost of transportation for households aged 55-64: $9,321 and 65-74: $8,338.

 If your mind goes where mine does, you’re probably wondering how can that be?

 If you’re retired, you’ve likely paid off your car loans and no longer commute to work every day.

 Transportation should be a negligible cost… Turns out, it’s not for a lot folks.

 Every year, you pay for gas, insurance, repairs and maintenance.
 And the older your car gets, the more it starts costing you.

 Your car is one example of a “money suck” costing you hard-earned dollars.
 Here are 19 others to watch out for.